MarcoAlecci/marcoalecci-web/src/contents/experiences/phd.md

     url: https://w3id.org/people/lucamartinelli
 ---

-Research in software engineering for software security.
-Program analysis and static analysis.
+As a member of the TruX Research Group at SnT, I am engaged in advanced research in software engineering, focusing on enhancing software security.
+My specific emphasis lies in integrating Android static analysis with machine learning methodologies.